 - This repayment calculator can help.
 Note: this calculator uses the standard repayment calculation; you may qualify for another repayment plan and should contact your Federal Loan Servicer for more information.

 - FSA "Be a Responsible Borrower" publication

 Understanding the basics of financial management (including loan management) is a vital skill for financial health and wellness.
-You can review your own Federal Student Aid debt and better understand your loans through the Financial Aid Awareness Counseling Tool available through the Department of Education's website.
-You will need your FSA ID to login and see your specific Federal Student Aid debt, but you may also complete the counseling session without logging in.
+You can review your own Federal Student Aid debt and better understand your loans through the Loan Simulator available on the Department of Education’s website.
+You will need your FSA ID to log in and see your specific Federal Student Aid debt, but you may also complete the counseling session without logging in.

 The S.M.A.R.T Change program is designed to equip students with helpful resources and education needed to build financial knowledge that can be used while at Herzing and beyond.
 For information about the S.M.A.R.T.
 Change program, please email email@example.com.